Are you ready to get this party started? I’m kicking off back-to-school week with a review of the LunchBots Trio!

 - If you’re using colorful fruits and veggies, it really is impossible to pack a bad looking lunch in this box!
 Check out the LunchBots category in the gallery for some examples of lunches I’ve put together using this bento box.
 My husband even made one!

 Disclosure: LunchBots sent me a Trio lunch box to review.
-I have received no other compensation for this post and the enthusiastic opinions I’m expressing here are solely my own.
+This post contains affiliate links, but I have received no other compensation for this post and the enthusiastic opinions I’m expressing here are solely my own.